 Discussion

 The analyses show convincing evidence of a true effect of an area changing from ‘passive’ alcohol licensing intensity to ‘most intense’ with respect to alcohol-related hospital admissions, and indicating an average relative impact of -6.3% (-12.8%, 0.2%) over the 4-year period.
 This effect is comparable to the average additional reduction observed in local areas with more ‘intense’ policies compared to ’passive areas’ over the same period of -5% reported previously [10].
-[10]Similarly, these analyses indicate an average reduction in alcohol-related violent crimes of 4-5% as a result of the policy intervention, with Bayesian Credible Intervals and posterior tail-area probabilities indicating the evidence for a true effect is less strong than for hospital admissions.
+The conventional statistical evidence in our earlier study [10] –though strong in terms of tests against a null effect– is weakened by the study design which is at considerable risk of bias.
+The current natural experiment provides the opportunity to examine the evidence for causality.
+Similarly, these analyses indicate an average reduction in alcohol-related violent crimes of 4-5% as a result of the policy intervention, with Bayesian Credible Intervals and posterior tail-area probabilities indicating the evidence for a true effect is less strong than for hospital admissions.
 The evidence however, is stronger when the analyses are restricted to 2013 with the effect size for this period similar to that reported previously [9].

 The problem with trends in reported crime rates, and which required the stratified analyses, is a recognized problem and most likely the result of differences in the reporting and recording of crimes and not due to an actual increase in the crimes [29, 30].
 A minor effect of this is shown for alcohol-related violent crimes, but the impact is more pronounced for alcohol-related sexual crimes.
 Most likely, this strong effect of differences in reporting and reporting of sexual crimes, resulting a sharp post-2012 increase in rates [9], was the result of the Metropolitan Police’s highly publicised investigation into sex offences (Operation Yewtree) [31].
 Nonetheless, an average reduction of 4.6% is observed for the 2011-2015 period, but a nearly twice as large effect is observed for analyses up to 2013 only with an effect of -8.4% (-21.4%, 4.6%) and the posterior tail-area probability reducing from 0.50 to 0.20; providing weak evidence for a direct effect.
 This inference is supported by the validation analyses which indicate a relatively strong increase in reported rates of 12% for the full period but, as expected, a Null finding for the period up to 2013.